tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 [sender]_application_traffic_secret for message protection, Implementations MAY include the length field at their discretion.

+## Determining the Header Format

+Implementations can distinguish the two header formats by examining the first byte:

+* If the first byte is alert(21), handshake(22), or ack(proposed, 25),
+the record MUST be interpreted as a DTLSPlaintext record.

+* If the first byte is any other other value, then receivers MUST check to see if the leading bits of the first byte are
+001. If so, the implementation MUST process the record as DTLSCiphertext; the true content type will be inside the protected portion.

+* Otherwise, the record MUST be rejected as if it had failed deprotection, as described in {{handling-invalid-records}}.

-## Sequence Number Handling
+## Sequence Number and Epoch

+### Processing Guidlines

 DTLS uses an explicit sequence number, rather than an implicit one, carried in the sequence_number field of the record.
 Sequence numbers are maintained separately for each epoch, with each sequence_number initially being 0 for each epoch.
-For instance, if a handshake message from epoch 0 is retransmitted, it might have a sequence number after a message from epoch 1, even if the message from epoch 1 was transmitted first.
-Note that some care needs to be taken during the handshake to ensure that retransmitted messages use the right epoch and keying material.

 The epoch number is initially zero and is incremented each time keying material changes and a sender aims to rekey.
 More details are provided in {{dtls-epoch}}.

-Note that because DTLS records may be reordered, a record from epoch 1 may be received after epoch 2 has begun.
+Because DTLS records may be reordered, a record from epoch 1 may be received after epoch 2 has begun.
 In general, implementations SHOULD discard packets from earlier epochs, but if packet loss causes noticeable problems implementations MAY choose to